Jpomz/ENVS318-Applied-R-NatSci/syllabus.md

 ### Course Description

-An introduction to data management, manipulation, and analysis, with an emphasis on biological problems.
-Class consists of short introductions to new concepts followed by hands on computing exercises using R and SQLite, but the concepts apply to programming languages and databases more generally.
+An introduction to data management, manipulation, and analysis, with an emphasis on environmental and biological problems.
+Class consists of short introductions to new concepts followed by hands on computing exercises using R, but the concepts apply to programming languages and databases more generally.
 No background in computing is required.

 ### Prerequisite Knowledge and Skills

-Knowledge of basic biology to provide context for exercises.
+Knowledge of basic environmental science and biology to provide context for exercises.

 ### Purpose of Course

-In this course you will learn all of the fundamental aspects of computer programming that are necessary for conducting biological research.
-By the end of the course you will be able to use these tools to import data into R, perform analysis on that data, and export the results to graphs, text files, and databases.
+In this course you will learn all of the fundamental aspects of computer programming that are necessary for conducting research in the environmental and biological sciences.
+By the end of the course you will be able to use these tools to import data into R, perform analysis on that data, and export the results to graphs, text files, and .csv (comma separated value) files.
 By learning how to get the computer to do your work for you, you will be able to do more science faster.